robole/xkcd/README.md

 For example, to show a random comic, run the command `xkcd --random`.

-## Want to learn about the code?
+## Versions

+I wrote 2 versions of this with the same interface:
+1. **This is the version that scrapes the webpages (*main* branch)**.
+1. The alternative version uses the web api, go to the *json* branch to check that out.

-I wrote an article where I walked through a minimal version of the code - [Read XKCD in the terminal with some bash magic](https://www.roboleary.net/2022/02/24/xkcd-in-the-terminal-with-some-bash-magic.html).
+I discuss the code in this article -- [Read XKCD in the terminal with some bash magic](https://www.roboleary.net/2022/02/24/xkcd-in-the-terminal-with-some-bash-magic.html).

+## Appreciate

+You can show your appreciation by:
+1. [Buying me a coffee or sponsoring me](https://ko-fi.com/roboleary).
+This will **offer me encouragement** to continue, and can provide **a path to dedicating more time to open-source** in the future.
+1. Starring the repo 🌟.
+This will **help other people find this**.

+Thank you! 🙏

 ## Attribution